Team4079/4079-Software-Training/Writerside/topics/Intro to Languages/Why-Kotlin-for-FRC.md

 # Why Kotlin for FRC

 **Author:** Om Gupta, D1 Kotlin Glazer
+**Class:** 2025 Software Member

 ## Introduction

 Kotlin offers several advantages over Java for FRC robotics programming.
-Here's why it might be a better choice for your team's codebase.
+This page will outline more on why it's a better choice for 4079's Software.

 ## Key Advantages